moonstar-x/server-setup/docs/servers/delta/services/management/portainer-agent.md

 1. Head over to `Environments > Add environment`.
 2. Pick `Docker Standalone` and click on `Start wizard`.
-3. Select `Agent`, set a `Name` for your agent and paste your VPS's address with `9001` as the port into `Environment address`.
+3. Select `Agent`, set a `Name` for your agent and paste your server's address with `9001` as the port into `Environment address`.
 4. Finally, click `Connect`.

-And that's it, you can now manage your VPS's Docker services from your main *Portainer* service.
+And that's it, you can now manage your server's Docker services from your main *Portainer* service.

 ## Running